 There are two common types of fillings for cavities, amalgam and composite resin.
 Amalgam fillings are tough, durable fillings made from a composition of different metals such as silver, copper, and tin.
 Composite resin fillings are newer and can be colored to match your teeth, unlike the silver of amalgam fillings.
 These are made by a mixture of plastic and glass to make a strong filling for any tooth, front or back.

-Whether you need emergency fillings or just want a dental appointment in Surrey, Alberta for a yearly checkup, call My Dentist at Morgan Creek and our friendly staff will be happy to schedule an appointment for you.
+Whether you need emergency fillings or just want a dental appointment in Surrey, British Columbia for a yearly checkup, call My Dentist at Morgan Creek and our friendly staff will be happy to schedule an appointment for you.

 White Fillings (Composite)

 A composite (tooth colored) filling is used to repair a tooth that is affected by decay, cracks, fractures, etc. The decayed or affected portion of the tooth will be removed and then filled with a composite filling.